jdevfullstack-tutorials/display-resolution-review/README.md

 computer monitor, no matter how they claim it to be.
 Also, it's not just the 42-Inch.
-These displays are more for viewing videos and hence cannot be used, say, for editing text file.
+These displays are more for viewing videos and hence cannot be used, say, for text editing.
 It can be, but for sure, your eyes will not be able to handle it for a longer period.
 Even if they claim a 4k 50-Inch screen, as evidence of the price it is sold,